Trikkitt/trikkitt.github.io/_posts/2024-08-15-PolyGenInstructionsFri3dCamp.markdown

 ---
 layout: post
-title:  "PolyGen Instructions"
+title:  "Fri3d Camp PolyGen Instructions"
 date:   2024-08-15 00:00:00 +0100
 categories: Fri3dCamp2024
 ---

 Polybius Biotech are pleased an announce the deployment of their PolyGen portable fusion generators across Fri3d Camp 2024.
+After a few WiFi issues the system is now operational.

 ## How to play
 To play you simply need an RFID card.
 Most cards will work, although anything that generates a dynamic identified such as mobile phones or some bank cards will not work.
 Your objective is to keep as many of the units aligned to you team as possible.

-You can collect a free RFID card from the PolyGen Home Base (location will be posted later once the tent is setup!).
+You can collect a free RFID card from the box at the bar far left by the snack area.
 There are a selection of 3D printed tokens available for purchase if you want something a bit more colourful.

 PolyGen units are deployed all around Fri3d Camp.
 Locate one of these units and present your RFID card or token to the centre of the unit.
 As a new player it will then ask you to select a global corporation to support.
 There are four companies you can choose from: